 He can get along without a lot of exercise because he keeps himself pretty busy around the house.
 That being said, it's best if

-someone is able to get him/her out even if only for brief walks.
+someone is able to get him/her out daily even if only for brief walks.

 Interested in adopting a rescue?
 Find our more at American Maltese Rescue